Accessibility statement

 Our commitment to accessible websites

-• work towards our websites meeting the New Zealand Government Web standards
+• work to make sure our websites meet the New Zealand Government Web standards

 • make sure our forms, correspondence, pamphlets, brochures, videos, and any other means of interacting with the public are available in a range of accessible formats

-• make sure that vendors who are developing or designing for us also comply with accessibility standards and requirements
+• make sure that vendors developing or designing for us also comply with accessibility standards and requirement

 We have audited the accessibility of this site to discover how we’re doing and where we can improve.
 We know some parts of this website are not fully accessible.
 For example: